View MapView Map

 1The River Club at The River Lee Hotel

 While you're here, make time for a pre-dinner drink at the River Club’s Bar & Terrace.
-Mediterranean inspired, this fern lined bar is soaked in natural light and the ideal place to sip on a cocktail after a long day in the city.
-Our drink of choice is the 'Cloud Nine', a refreshing combo of gin, cherry and lemon, delicious with hickory-smoked almonds.
+Mediterranean inspired, this fern-lined bar is soaked in natural light and the ideal place to sip on a cocktail after a long day in the city.
+Our drink of choice is the 'East 8 Hold Up', a zingy combo of vodka, Aperol, pineapple, passionfruit, topped off with a sliver of fresh lime.
 Relax on the year-round heated terrace and take in stunning views of the river.

 Waiter holding two plates of food at The River Club in The River Lee Hotel, Cork City